Veteran Certification for MD, PA and Academic Nursing Students

-The Office of Student Records is responsible for certifying to the Department of Veterans Affairs the enrollment of MD and Academic Nursing Students at Wake Forest School of Medicine who are using Veterans Affairs (VA) education benefits.
+The Office of Student Records is responsible for certifying to the Department of Veterans Affairs the enrollment of MD, PA and Academic Nursing Students at Wake Forest School of Medicine who are using Veterans Affairs (VA) education benefits.

 The Office of Student Records requests a copy of a Certificate of Eligibility.